-- The student finds an appropriate internship in the US and gets it approved by a Career Adviser in the Statistics Department
+- The student finds an appropriate internship in the US and gets it approved by the MA Career Development office in the Statistics Department

 - To drop the course, the student must follow the relevant drop rules and deadlines.
 The student cannot drop the course after the internship start date

 - The student completes the internship and writes a report

 - A letter grade is assigned based on the report